jcarmona120/UdacityMWSRestaurantStage1/README.md

 ---
 #### _Three Stage Course Material Project - Restaurant Reviews_

-## Project Overview: Stage 1
+## Project Overview: Stage 3

-For the **Restaurant Reviews** projects, you will incrementally convert a static webpage to a mobile-ready web application.
-In **Stage One**, you will take a static design that lacks accessibility and convert the design to be responsive on different sized displays and accessible for screen reader use.
-You will also add a service worker to begin the process of creating a seamless offline experience for your users.
+For the Restaurant Reviews projects, you will incrementally convert a static webpage to a mobile-ready web application.
+In Stage Three, you will take the connected application you built in Stage One and Stage Two and add additional functionality.
+You will add a form to allow users to create their own reviews.
+If the app is offline, your form will defer updating to the remote database until a connection is established.
+Finally, you’ll work to optimize your site to meet even stricter performance benchmarks than the previous project, and test again using Lighthouse.

 ### Specification

-You have been provided the code for a restaurant reviews website.
-The code has a lot of issues.
-It’s barely usable on a desktop browser, much less a mobile device.
-It also doesn’t include any standard accessibility features, and it doesn’t work offline at all.
-Your job is to update the code to resolve these issues while still maintaining the included functionality.
+You will be provided code for an updated Node development server and a README for getting the server up and running locally on your computer.
+The README will also contain the API you will need to make JSON requests to the server.
+Once you have the server up, you will begin the work of improving your Stage Two project code.

+This server is different than the server from stage 2, and has added capabilities.
+Make sure you are using the Stage Three server as you develop your project.
+Connecting to this server is the same as with Stage Two, however.

+You can find the documentation for the new server in the README file for the server.

+Now that you’ve connected your application to an external database, it’s time to begin adding new features to your app.

 ### What do I do from here?

-1. In this folder, start up a simple HTTP server to serve up the site files on your local computer.
-Python has some simple tools to do this, and you don't even need to know Python.
-For most people, it's already installed on your computer.
+1. To run the server, type 'node server' into your terminal.

+2. Enter the 'dist' folder.
 In a terminal, check the version of Python you have: `python -V`.
-If you have Python 2.x, spin up the server with `python -m SimpleHTTPServer 8000` (or some other port, if port 8000 is already in use.)
+If you have Python 2.x, spin up the server with `python -m SimpleHTTPServer 3000` (or some other port, if port 3000 is already in use.)
 For Python 3.x, you can use `python3 -m http.server 8000`.
 If you don't have Python installed, navigate to Python's [website](https://www.python.org/) to download and install the software.

-2. With your server running, visit the site: `http://localhost:8000`, and look around for a bit to see what the current experience looks like.
-3. Explore the provided code, and make start making a plan to implement the required features in three areas: responsive design, accessibility and offline use.
-4. Write code to implement the updates to get this site on its way to being a mobile-ready website.

-### Note about ES6

-Most of the code in this project has been written to the ES6 JavaScript specification for compatibility with modern web browsers and future proofing JavaScript code.
-As much as possible, try to maintain use of ES6 in any additional JavaScript you write.